 A decade ago, debates raged in the IT industry about the effectiveness of outsourcing, but today it’s almost impossible to find someone who questions its importance.
 However, the reasons for collaborating with IT service providers have changed over the last ten years.
 Nowadays, it’s not just about reducing software development costs – outsourcing is a smart business decision in many different cases.
 So why do companies outsource?

-Our own experience providing IT services to companies across the globe helped us determine eight common reasons companies outsource.
+Our own experience providing IT services to companies across the globe helped us determine eight common reasons to outsource.
 Let’s take a look!

 1. Gain access to resources you cannot find locally

-In some regional labour markets, there is intense competition for information technology talent.
+One of the common arguments for outsourcing in some regional labour markets is intense competition for information technology talent.
 Sweden is a case in point: it can be hard to find a Senior .NET developer there, even if a company offers its employees above-average salaries and benefits.
 In 2018, one in five European enterprises needed IT specialists, according to statistics.

 In this case, outsourcing becomes a viable option, allowing a company to search outside the local labour market to find a specialist with the expertise it needs.

 Some projects require professionals with skills, in-depth knowledge, and experience in a very narrow niche – for instance, in Big Data, Machine Learning, or Data Science.
 It’s tough to do a sophisticated project without strong, data-related expertise.
 That is why outsourcing IT needs to a service provider with the relevant knowledge and skills can be the only way to successfully implement the solution.

 3. Delegate non-core competences